|

 Location: NWC 1350

-Logistics for office hours of Dr. Xue: Office hours will generally be in person in Ming Xue's office NWC 2502, but if needed Zoom session can be arranged using the following link:
+Logistics for office hours of Dr. Xue: Office hours will generally be in person in Ming Xue's office NWC 2502, but if needed Zoom session can be arranged using the following link.
+See more details in Syllabus.

 Send me an email before hand in that case.

-SPC Instructors: Andrew Moore, Andrew Lyons, and Harry Weinman
+SPC Instructors: Andrew Moore, Andrew Lyons, Harry Weinman, and other Guest Lecturers

 Emails: andrew.moore@noaa.gov, andrew.lyons@noaa.gov, and harry.weinman@noaa.gov